gamesbook/pyprototypr/docs/layouts_rectangular.rst

 ===== ======

-.. |07b| image:: images/layouts/rect_basic_debug_count.png
+.. |10b| image:: images/layouts/rect_basic_debug_count.png
    :width: 330

 ===== ======
-|07b| This example shows the element constructed using the following values
+|10b| This example shows the design constructed using the following values
-      for its properties.
+      for the shapes' properties.

       .. code:: python